 Do Dogs Love?

 Ask agility trainers if their dogs feel the emotion of love, and you will get a puzzled look.
-"Of course dogs love," they would quickly reply.
-Science, however, is slower to respond and looks for tangible evidence of emotion before admitting its existence.
+"Of course dogs love," they will quickly reply.
+Science, however, is slower to respond and seeks tangible evidence of emotion before admitting its existence.

-A new study is beginning to prove with scientific evidence that dogs do indeed love.
+A new scientific study is beginning to prove that dogs do indeed love.
 Over the past two years, Emory University Neuroscientist Gregory Berns has been looking at MRI images of dogs' brains in a study to find out what dogs think of humans.
 He released a few of his findings in an op-ed piece for the "New York Times" on Oct.
 5, 2013.

 What the MRI Reveals